 Tiffany is originally from Pittsburgh, PA, and has been living in Colorado since 2003.
 In 2002, Tiffany graduated from Pennsylvania State University with a B.S. in Wildlife and Fisheries Science.
 She had aspirations of becoming a Forest Ranger or a Wildlife Biologist, but after taking a life-changing position as a Backcountry Field Instructor for Alternative Youth Adventures, a wilderness therapy program for adjudicated youth, she was inspired to earn her secondary science teaching credential from Western State Colorado University.
 Tiffany taught science at Morey Middle School for six years.
 During this time, Tiffany was recognized as a Mile High Teacher and earned her Principal’s Licensure and Master’s of Education in Educational Leadership from American College of Education.

-Tiffany and her husband, Jonathan, live in Golden with their dog, cat, and chickens.
+Tiffany and her husband, Jonathan, live in Golden with their son Jackson, their dog, Indy, and cat, Isis.
 They are fortunate to be surrounded by a dense network of extremely supportive and loving family and friends.
 Jonathan works as the librarian and technology teacher at Steck Elementary.
 They enjoy hiking, skiing, and spending time with loved ones.